 - Electric chainsaw – this quiet, lightweight machine is excellent for trimming branches.

-- Electric staple gun – I use it for attaching chicken wire as well as upholstry projects.
+- Electric stapler – I use it for attaching chicken wire as well as upholstery projects.